MatteoPE/native-classifier/README.md

 model --- Contains code for LSTM Model for classification of native and non-native speakers (native_classifier.py)

+compare --- Contains code to compare MFCCs generated from python librosa and java librosa using RMSE aand generate graph for visualization

 Others --- Contains potential code for feature extraction using java (eg. OpenIMAJ library) from other different libraries that were tried in the study.

 utilities --- Creating Wav audio object in python ( data_loader.py )